jryu01/vogo/README.md

 Notes:

 - Files and directories are organized by feature not by file type ( controller, directive, service)
-- Cordova plugins can be easliy installed by just putting plugin url or id in plugins.json file and simply running `gulp install`
 - It uses sass to build css style sheet: `gulp sass`
 - Any scripts in `www/app (`www/app/**/*.js`) are added to index.html file easily running `gulp index`
 - It uses jshint to check code quality: `gulp lint`